What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - Note down the observations and conclude as pass/fail.

-If riboflavin is still present post-cleaning, then it would appear like this under UV light and the cycle would be considered as a failure.
+If riboflavin is still present post-cleaning, then it would appear like the below picture under UV light and the cycle would be considered a failure.
+Else pass.

 Conclusion